 Mission

-The Fellowship for Exploring Research in Nutrition (FERN) aims to enhance the diversity of the nutrition research workforce in the United States by providing opportunities to engage in food and nutrition policy research to US-based undergraduate students, including those from groups that have been shown to be underrepresented in health-related research.
+The Fellowship for Exploring Research in Nutrition (FERN) aims to strengthen the future nutrition research workforce in the United States by enabling and encouraging broader participation by all.
+FERN provides opportunities for US-based undergraduate students to engage in real-world food and nutrition policy research.

 Background

-Among the most pressing public health problems today are childhood and adulthood obesity, which contribute to chronic health conditions, such as cardiovascular disease or diabetes, and can lead to early death.
-Obesity disproportionately impacts Black, Indigenous, and People of Color (BIPOC) and other historically marginalized communities; yet people from these communities are traditionally underrepresented among researchers working to develop, research, and evaluate food and nutrition policies to address obesity.
-Increased representation in food policy research is critical for developing effective, equitable, comprehensive, and culturally competent policies that address nutrition-related health disparities.
+Among the most pressing public health problems today are childhood and adulthood obesity, which contribute to chronic health conditions, such as cardiovascular disease or type 2 diabetes, and can lead to early death.
+Obesity disproportionately impacts Black, Indigenous, and People of Color (BIPOC), low-wealth, rural, and other historically marginalized communities; yet people from these communities are traditionally less common among researchers working to develop, research, and evaluate food and nutrition policies to address obesity.
+Increased participation in food policy research is critical for developing effective, equitable, comprehensive, and culturally competent policies that address nutrition-related health disparities.

 About FERN

-FERN is a 9-week, 40-hour/week paid research fellowship opportunity for undergraduate students hosted by the Global Food Research Program (GFRP), located within the Carolina Population Center (CPC) at the University of North Carolina at Chapel Hill (UNC-CH).
+FERN is a 9-week, 40-hour/week paid research fellowship opportunity for undergraduate students hosted by the Global Food Research Program (GFRP), located within the Carolina Population Center at the University of North Carolina at Chapel Hill.
 GFRP collaborates with partners domestically and globally to evaluate food policies and develop rigorous and innovative methods to reduce nutrition-related health disparities and prevent obesity.

-FERN provides a unique opportunity to undergraduate students interested in exploring research in food policy, with the long-term goal of increasing representation from groups historically underrepresented in nutrition research.
+FERN provides a unique opportunity to undergraduate students interested in exploring research in food policy and is committed to expanding the opportunities in nutrition research to people of all racial, ethnic, geographic and socioeconomic backgrounds, sexual orientations, gender identities and to persons with disabilities.
 No previous research experience is required.
-Fellowships are not limited to UNC-Chapel Hill students — students from any college or university are welcome to apply.
+Fellowships are not limited to UNC-Chapel Hill students: Students from any college or university are welcome to apply.
 Potential fellows must have demonstrated an interest in exploring food and nutrition research and potentially pursuing a career in food policy research.

 During the program, fellows will become active members of the GFRP team, develop research skills, engage in professional development workshops, and receive individual one-on-one mentorship from leaders in the field.
 Research skills training will include conducting literature reviews, interpreting results, drafting manuscripts, as well as additional skills as needed.
 Weekly professional development workshops will expose fellows to a variety of topics, including resume/CV development and visual research presentation skills.
 Furthermore, each fellow will be paired with a GFRP mentor and receive coaching during and after the summer fellowship.
 GFRP will continue to be a resource for fellows after the conclusion of the fellowship.